 St Andrews is surrounded by sprawling sandy beaches.

-West Sands expands further west form the Old Course along a series of other golf courses.
+West Sands expands further west from the Old Course along a series of other golf courses.

 Both beaches are great for a picnic in the sun, people and puppy watching and a refreshing dip in the sea.